marwahaha/augmented_c/README.md

 > Not really c

-Ulitmately this will probably be a project that will be abondoned sooner or later, but this project that came about as I dislike C's lack of typesafety and abstraction but I appreshiate it's low level ness, so I made something somewhere between...
+Ulitmately this will probably be a project that will be abandoned sooner or later, but this project that came about as I dislike C's lack of typesafety and abstraction but I appreshiate it's low level ness, so I made something somewhere between...